ajgrande924/insight-project/README.md

 ## 5.0 Future Work

-  - convert deployment of instances within Kubernetes cluster to terraform
+  - [ ] convert deployment of instances within Kubernetes cluster to terraform
+  - [ ] move from AWS EKS to KOPS for more flexibility
-  - update Spark deployment to communicate with Kubernetes scheduler to submit jobs instead of communicating with Spark master directly
+  - [ ] update Spark deployment to communicate with Kubernetes scheduler to submit jobs instead of communicating with Spark master directly

 ## 6.0 Development

 ### 6.1 Build and Deploy Data Pipeline

+I've seperated each piece of my build, deployment, and destroy steps into seperate subcommands for debugging purposes.

 To build and deploy the data pipeline, you will need the following dependencies: